 After opening its doors, with nearly 100 students, the initial renovations provided space for a small campus in the northern part of Bucks County.
 Within a few years, the Upper Bucks Campus enrollment grew so quickly that it was recognized nationally by Community College Week as the fastest growing campus in the country.
 This, combined with the College’s mission, accelerated the need for expansion of the Upper Bucks Campus to meet the students’ academic, co-curricular, and student service needs.

-With the addition of the 28,000 square foot expansion and renovation of nearly 6000 square foot of the existing campus building, the Campus now boasts 19 lecture/seminar rooms, five state-of-the-art computer labs, a library, a library learning studio, an allied health lab, a multipurpose science lab, several small conference rooms, a student café , a student commons, faculty and advising offices and a “one of a kind” community outdoor amphitheatre.
+With the addition of the 28,000 square foot expansion, and renovation of nearly 6,000 square feet of the existing campus building, the Campus now boasts 19 lecture/seminar rooms, five state-of-the-art computer labs, a library, a library learning studio, an allied health lab, a multipurpose science lab, several small conference rooms, a student café , a student commons, faculty and advising offices and a “one of a kind” community outdoor amphitheatre.

 Students are able to take classes in all associate degree programs.
 More specifically, they are able to complete all requirements leading to a degree in Business Administration, Communication Studies, Education, and Liberal Arts programs.
 Selected certificates, Career/technical programs, the Licensed Practical Nursing program, and customized employee training programs for business and industry are now available to the local community as well.